MeiNanziiii/NinePatch/README.md

     To get started, you will need add to Gradle dependencies NinePatch mod API.
 Once you have done this, you can start creating your own <ins>custom items</ins>.
 You can do this by using the API built-in tools to define your item's properties, such as its name and sprite for this moment.
 For fast start you can use example template from GitHub.
     <br/>
     <br/>
-    Adding dependence and jitpack to Gradle (-SNAPSHOT means latest):
+    Adding dependence and jitpack to Gradle:

     allprojects {
 		repositories {